UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

 ### Macro recorder

 Runtime macro recorder allows capturing and replaying sequences of scancodes.
-Each such macro is identified by a number or a character (or `#key` which resolves to the `KEYID` of the current key, therefore allowing generic key-associated macros).
-(Runtime macrose are unrelated to the macros that can be created via Agent.)
+Each such macro is identified by a number or a character (or `$thisKeyId` which resolves to the `KEYID` of the current key, therefore allowing generic key-associated macros).
+(Runtime macroes are unrelated to the macros that can be created via Agent.)

 In this setup, shift+key will start recording (indicated by the "adaptive mode" led), another shift+key will stop recording.
 Hiting the key alone will then replay the macro (e.g., a simple repetitive text edit).
-Alternatively, virtual register `#key` can be used as an argument in order to assign every key to different slot.
+Alternatively, `$thisKeyId` can be used as an argument in order to assign every key to different slot.

 ```
 ifShift recordMacro A